-2020 TSU Corporate Results
+2021 TSU Corporate Results

-For 2020, the following corporate results were achieved, and approved by the Board upon the recommendation of the C&G Committee:
+For 2021, the following corporate results were achieved, and approved by the Board upon the recommendation of the C&G Committee:

-Weighting 2020 Performance Objectives (%) 2020 Target Result Multiplier Normalized Net Income (1) 55 \$46.5M Met 1.00 Safety Measure 15 ≤1.8TRIF (2) Exceptional 2.00 Strategic Measures (3) 30 Miscellaneous Exceptional 2.00 TOTAL 100 1.45
+Objectives Weighting (%) 2021 Target 2021 Performance Result Multiplier Normalized Net Income (1) 55 \$47.9M Met 1.00 Safety - Total Recordable Injury Frequency Rate (TRIF) 7.5 ≤1.73 Met 1.00 Safety - Total Preventable Motor Vehicle Incident Frequency (PMVIF) 7.5 ≤1.93 Partially Met 0.50 Strategic Initiative Measures (2) 30 Miscellaneous Exceptional 2.00 TOTAL 100 1.26

-- (1) Refer to the 2020 Annual MD&A under the "Non-GAAP Financial Measures" heading.
-Normalized Net Income excludes Board-approved transaction expenses from the calculation. - (2) TRIF is the total recordable injury frequency rate for 2020. - (3) The Strategic Measures metric is made up of numerous objectives, each with a varied weighting towards the total, which are not enumerated in this AIF as publicly identifying individual strategic objectives would seriously prejudice TSU's interests through the disclosure of competitively sensitive information
+- (1) Refer to the 2021 Annual MD&A under the "Non-GAAP Financial Measures" heading. - (2) The Strategic Measures metric is made up of numerous objectives, each with a varied weighting towards the total, which are not enumerated in this AIF as publicly identifying individual strategic objectives would seriously prejudice TSU's interests through the disclosure of competitively sensitive information.

-TSU's corporate results are applicable to the corporate performance portion for Mr. Green, Mr. Toivanen and Ms. Howell.
+TSU's corporate results are applicable to the corporate performance portion for Mr. Green, Mr. Toivanen and Ms. Cantwell.
 TSU's corporate results are applicable to 20% of Ms. Shoji-Lee's corporate performance portion of her STIP calculation.
 These results are then combined with individual and, if applicable, divisional performance.

-2020 PNG Divisional Results
+2021 PNG Divisional Results

-For 2020, the following metrics and results are also applicable to the corporate performance portion (80%) of Ms. Shoji-Lee's STIP calculation:
+For 2021, the following metrics and results are also applicable to the corporate performance portion (80%) of Ms. Shoji-Lee's STIP calculation:

-Weighting 2020 Performance
+Objectives Weighting (%) 2021 Target 2021 Performance Result Multiplier

-Objectives (%) 2020 Target Result Multiplier
+Net Income 45 \$11.3M Met 1.00

-Net Income 45 \$10.39M Met 1.00
+Net Customer Base Growth 15 160 Exceeds 1.50

-Net Customer Base Growth 15 156 Exceptional 2.00
+EHS Stewardships 40 Miscellaneous (1) Various 1.19 (2)

-EHS Stewardships 40 Miscellaneous (1) Various 1.13(2)
+TOTAL 100 1.15

-TOTAL 100 1.20
+(1) EHS Stewardships is made up of safety measures (including driving behaviour, safety culture, safety meeting attendance, environmental field inspections, lost time incident frequency ("LTIF") and damage prevention), proactive reporting, safety leadership activities, TRIF, PMVIF and emissions reduction.

-- (1) EHS Stewardships is made up of safety measures (including driving behaviour, safety meeting attendance and culture, environmental field inspections, lost time incident rate ("LTIR") and damage prevention), proactive reporting, leadership visits, TRIF and preventable motor vehicle injury frequency ("PMVIF"). - (2) This multiplier is the combined result of the EHS Stewardships metrics.
+(2) This multiplier is the combined result of the EHS Stewardships metrics.

-2020 HGL Divisional Results
+2021 AUI Divisional Results

-For 2020, the following metrics and results are applicable to the corporate performance portion of Mr. Hawkins' STIP calculation:
+For 2021, the following metrics and results are applicable to the corporate performance portion of Mr. Feltham's STIP calculation: